 - Teudat Zehut

 You will also need to submit the vehicle for a standardization check after taking possession of your used car.
 Via mail, you will receive a notice for this check within about two weeks of your vehicle’s clearance from the Personal Imports Division of Misrad Hatachbura.
-After this, you will be required to submit the vehicle for this standardization check, a process that can take several months and during which you will NOT have possession of your vehicle.
+After this, submit the vehicle for this standardization check.
+The process takes several months and during which you will NOT have possession of your vehicle.

 When presenting your vehicle for this standardization check, you will need to provide the following documentation: